elenacaviglia/elenacaviglia.github.io/_pages/about.md

   - /about.html
 ---

-I'm a postdoc in Mathematics at Stellenbosch University (South Africa) and a member of the National Institute for Theoretical and Computational Sciences (NITheCS).
+I am a postdoc in Mathematics at Stellenbosch University (South Africa) and a member of the National Institute for Theoretical and Computational Sciences (NITheCS).
 Before that, I obtained a PhD in Mathematics at the University of Leicester (UK), under the supervision of Frank Neumann.
 The title of my PhD thesis was "Generalized principal bundles and quotient stacks".
 I have also been a teaching assistant of the Adjoint School 2024 for the project "Properties of Double Fibrations" mentored by Dorette Pronk.